4dcu-be/4dcu.be/_posts/2020-09-01-GwentProRankAnalysis.md

 opponent (usually about 7 points are gained) and losing costs you MMR points.
 The highest reached MMR per faction is summed up to get the final score.
 So with a higher win-rate, better scores can be obtained with fewer games.
-To find out which players are more efficient in climbing (and arguably better at the game than others at the same MMR) we we take the MMR, substract the base value (9600) and divide by the number of matches.
+To find out which players are more efficient in climbing (and arguably better at the game than others at the same MMR) we we take the MMR, subtract the base value (9600) and divide by the number of matches.
 However, as increasing the MMR score becomes progressively more difficult as players will face better opponents as they climb the ladder, Lerio2 from Team Legacy proposed to divide by the square root of the number of matches.
 Their metric, the [Ladder Efficiency Index](https://teamlegacy.org/2020/08/05/gwent-players-scores-and-efficiency-index/) or *LEI* is